How can we help you?

 Other Ghostwriters start with your book concept and a few of your ideas, then create a book using their own words, tone, and voice.
 It won’t sound like it came from you, because it generally doesn’t.
 In essence, a ghostwriter writes a book, and you pay them so that you can put your name on it.
 It’s not really your book.

-With Scribe, you are the Author.
+With Scribe, your book is authored solely by you.
 The ideas and words and content are entirely yours and are in your voice.
 We put nothing in your book that did not come out of your head and your mouth.
 We like to say that we help you translate your ideas into a proper, professional book, but all meaningful parts of authorship are yours, making you the sole author.

 The two other differences are these: